Nooble12/CISC191-Architect1/README.md

 ## Module 3:
   The game is displayed using JavaFX.
 Windows such as the shop and inventory are separate .fxml files.
 ## Module 4:
   The Item class has numerous child classes such as foodItem class and ComputerItem class.
 Each item has its own implementation with different rewards, chances to fail, and names.
+The game is heavily based on OOP design such as polymorphism and inheritance.
 ## Module 5:
   On exiting the game, player money and inventory will be saved via Java serialization class into a .ser file.
 ## Module 6: